 PublicKeyis the public key of the server we’re connecting to (not the one we generated above).

-Endpointis the public hostname or the public IP address of the server.
+Endpointis the public hostname (if the peer is able to resolve the IP address) or the public IP address of the server.

 See this WireGuard configuration reference for the explanation of all configuration parameters.